Goblinlordx/cv-gen/README.md

 * Formatted to print properly
 * Data-driven format that adjusts to the data provided
 * Secured using [Firebase][5] and a custom token based [authorization system](#authorize) without requiring logins
-* Data provided can be different based on grouped authentication tokens.
+* Data provided can be different based on grouped authorization tokens.
 * Analytical data collection